sunnybala/sunnybala.github.io/_posts/2016-04-07-always-pick-c.md

 Let's make our teacher generate answer keys using "realistic" randomness assumptions.
 Suppose the answers are random but with a twist -- the teacher will never make more than 3 answers in a row as the same choice.
 So what's your best play now?
 I re-ran a similar simulation.
 This time, I had tried strategies:

 * **Always C** - self explanatory
-* **Pseudorandom** - guessing randomly, but with the same rules as the teacher -- only 3 answer in a row ever
+* **Pseudorandom** - guessing randomly, but with the same rules as the teacher -- only 3 of the same answers in a row ever
 * **Random** - guessing totally randomly

 results below.